Mannuel25/States-And-Capitals-API/README.md

 ## Steps to run locally:

 - Clone the project:
+- Create a virtual environment, and activate it
 - Run pip install requirements.txt to install all the required dependencies.
 - Run python manage.py runserver in the project root folder: http://127.0.0.1:8000/api/v1/
 - Navigate to http://127.0.0.1:8000/swagger-docs/ to view the endpoints and their documentation.